-- 1.1 The Approach set out in this appendix translates the Internal Audit Strategy 2017-20 (Appendix A) into the planned work and aligns budget and workforce planning, explaining how and why Internal Audit operates. - 1.2 The UK Public Sector Internal Audit Standard (the Standard) came into force on 1st April 2013 and was refreshed in April 2016 and CIPFA's guidance the LAGN on the Standard was also published in April 2013.
-This Standard and the Guidance replace the CIPFA Code of Practice for Internal Audit.
+- 1.1 The Approach set out in this appendix translates the Internal Audit Strategy 2018-21 (Appendix A) into the planned work and aligns budget and workforce planning, explaining how and why Internal Audit operates. - 1.2 The UK Public Sector Internal Audit Standard (the Standard) came into force on 1st April 2013 and was refreshed in April 2016 and CIPFA's guidance the LAGN on the Standard was also published in April 2013.
+The latest version of the standard is March 2017 and we are compliant with this.